johnnychhsu/leetcode/261_graph_valid_tree/readme.md

 ### Union Find Improvement
 The original union find takes O(n) for each edge, this can be improved to O(logn).
 1. Union by rank
+    1. Give the node a rank, initial 0.
+Each time we set a parent to a node, if they have same rank, we increase the parent node's rank by 1.
+Else we set the higher node as parent of another.
 2. Path Compression

 ### Reference